lazyDev7/Patient-Records-Dashboard/README.md

 ## 📝 License

-This project is licensed under no License.
+This project currently does not include a license.

 ## 🙋‍♂️ Support